Alepla/design-patterns-in-react/docs/behavioral/memento.md

 ## 🧭 Definition

-Captures and externalizes an object's internal state so it can be restored later.
+The Memento pattern captures and stores an object’s internal state so that it can be restored later — without violating encapsulation.

+In React, this pattern is especially useful for implementing undo/redo, time travel debugging, or restoring previous UI states.

 ## 💡 Problem